bernie-skipole/indipydriver/README.md

 # indipydriver

-If you are developing a Python project to operate some form of instrument, with switches, indicators or measurement data, this package can be used to send and receive data on a port to control your instrument.
+If you are developing a Python project to operate some form of control, with switches, indicators or measurement data, this package can be used to send and receive data on a port to control your instrument.

-The package creates and serves the INDI protocol.
+The package creates and serves the INDI protocol which is defined so that drivers should operate with any INDI client.

 INDI - Instrument Neutral Distributed Interface.

 See https://en.wikipedia.org/wiki/Instrument_Neutral_Distributed_Interface

-The INDI protocol is defined so that drivers should operate with any INDI client.

-An associated terminal client indipyterm is available, this can connect to the port, so the instrument can be viewed and controlled from a terminal session.
+This is one of three associated packages.

+Indipydriver provides an 'IPyDriver' class to work with your own code to produce the INDI protocol, and an 'IPyServer' class to serve it on a port.

+Indipyclient provides classes which you can use to connect to the port, to create your own client, or to script control of your instrument.

+Indipyterm is a terminal client, which can be run to view the instrument controls.

 Indipyterm can be remote, or could work on the same machine.
 As it is a terminal client, it could be run from an SSH connection, conveniently allowing headless operation.

-Both indipydriver and indipyterm are available on Pypi, and should interwork with other services that follow the INDI specification.
+These packages are available on Pypi, and should interwork with other services that follow the INDI specification.

 The image below shows the indipyterm terminal connected to a server running an example driver (switching on or off an LED on a RaspberryyPi).
 The example is described at: